738TH MP BATTALION, US ARMY

 hline.gif (2424 bytes)

-The 738th MP Battalion were directly involved in the "Battle of Brisbane" where very large crowds of American and Australia soldiers confronted each other.
+The 738th MP Battalion were directly involved in the "Battle of Brisbane" on 26 November 1942, where very large crowds of American and Australia soldiers confronted each other.
 The MP's of the 738th MP Battalion were armed with 12-gauge Stevens pump-action shotguns.
 One of these persons was Private Norbert Grant of "C" Company.
 They elbowed their way to the front of the American PX on the corner of Creek and Adelaide Street in Brisbane, Queensland.

 Someone in the crowd saw that Grant had a gun and suddenly he was accosted by people trying to get the gun off him.
 He jabbed one Aussie soldier with the shotgun.
 Another soldier grabbed the gun and someone else had him around the neck.
 The shotgun discharged.
 In all 3 shots were fired.
 These 3 shots and the resulting melee produced the following outcome:-